StephanPitois/mfe-shell/README.md

 # Micro-Frontends with Svelte

-This demo shows an app shell using Svelte Kit (+ Vite), which provides routing, a place to keep pages that must be server-side rendered, and a host for micro-frontends.
+This demo shows an app shell using SvelteKit, which provides routing, a place to keep pages that must be server-side rendered, and a host for micro-frontends.
 The micro-frontends are simple Svelte apps (+ Rollup), coded and deployed independently from the app shell and from each other.
 In this implementation, the micro-frontends have no server-rendering capabilities as the remotes are loaded dynamically on the client-side only.